 Let’s look at another view!

-Finally, let’s cut one of them in triangles and plate it.
+Finally, let’s cut one of the cream cheese rhubarb pastry in triangles and plate them.

 So flakey.
 Yum, yum!